euclio/me/README.md

 - **[GitHub]**
 - **[Email]**

-I currently live in Cambridge, MA.
+I currently live in Braintree, MA, south of Boston.
 I majored in Computer Science and minored in Classics at Pomona College.

 ## Projects and Contributions